 Monnica T. Williams is a board-certified licensed clinical psychologist and Associate Professor at the University of Connecticut in the Department of Psychological Sciences and Department of Psychiatry.
 She is also Clinical Director of the Behavioral Wellness Clinic, where she provides supervision and training to clinicians for empirically-supported treatments.
 Prior to her move to Connecticut in 2016, Dr. Williams served as the Director of the Center for Mental Health Disparities at the University of Louisville in the Department of Psychological and Brain Sciences.
 Dr. Williams’ research focuses on African American mental health, culture, and psychopathology, and she has published over 100 scientific articles on these topics.
 Current projects include the assessment of race-based trauma, unacceptable thoughts in OCD, improving cultural competence in the delivery of mental health care services, and interventions to reduce racism.
 This includes her work as a PI in a multisite study of MDMA-assisted psychotherapy for PTSD.
 She also gives diversity trainings nationally for clinical psychology programs, scientific conferences, and community organizations.
 Dr. Williams is Associate Director of the Chacruna Institute for Psychedelic Plant Medicines.
 Dr. Williams is Chair of the Board of Directors of the Chacruna Institute for Psychedelic Plant Medicines.

-Dr. Beatriz Caiuby Labate (Bia Labate) is a queer Brazilian anthropologist who immigrated to the U.S. in 2017.
+Dr. Beatriz Caiuby Labate (Bia Labate) is a queer Brazilian anthropologist based in San Francisco.
 She has a Ph.D. in social anthropology from the State University of Campinas (UNICAMP), Brazil.
-Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, and religion.
-She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines (https://chacruna.net), an organization that provides public education about psychedelic plant medicines and promotes a bridge between the ceremonial use of sacred plants and psychedelic science.
-She is Adjunct Faculty at the East-West Psychology Program at the California Institute of Integral Studies (CIIS) in San Francisco, and Visiting Professor at the Center for Research and Post Graduate Studies in Social Anthropology (CIESAS) in Guadalajara.
-She is also Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS).
-She is co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil, and editor of NEIP’s website (http://www.neip.info), as well as editor of the Mexican blog Drugs, Politics, and Culture (http://drogaspoliticacultura.net).
-She is author, co-author, and co-editor of twenty-one books, one special-edition journal, and several peer-reviewed articles (http://bialabate.net).
+Her main areas of interest are the study of plant medicines, drug policy, shamanism, ritual, religion and social justice.
+She is Executive Director of the Chacruna Institute for Psychedelic Plant Medicines (https://chacruna.net, https://chacruna-la.org).
+She is Public Education and Culture Specialist at the Multidisciplinary Association for Psychedelic Studies (MAPS), and Adjunct Faculty at the East-West Psychology Program at the California Institute of Integral Studies (CIIS).
+She is also co-founder of the Interdisciplinary Group for Psychoactive Studies (NEIP) in Brazil.
+She is author, co-author, and co-editor of twenty-two books, two special-edition journals, and several peer-reviewed articles.

 While it is exciting to witness the culmination of decades of drug policy advocacy and clinical research, the psychedelic science movement struggles with many of the same social issues that plague healthcare in general.
 The healing properties of plant medicines and their derivatives were originally brought to Western consciousness by indigenous cultures from around the world.
 These practices are now being adapted to Western models of healthcare, in part, to achieve governmental approval as medical treatments.
 The current models of psychedelic psychotherapy being utilized in clinical trials are resource-intensive and therefore likely to remain out of reach for the socioeconomically disadvantaged if approved as medical treatments.
 Moreover, people of color and women are uncommon in leadership positions in the psychedelic research community, and few people of color are included as research participants in psychedelic studies.
 This piece introduces a special issue with a focus on issues of diversity, equity, and accessibility in psychedelic medicine.